 I don’t know about you, but I see an awful lot of myself in P.L.
 Travers.
 The uptight intellectual snob who wrote Mary Poppins fought with Walt Disney over creative rights for twenty years.
 She needed the money, but she was utterly opposed to her beloved characters frolicking in a musical – lest they be made to seem trite or unimportant, powerless.
 Sometimes a push is needed to allow truly magical things to happen that would otherwise never come into the world.
 It allows for healing to take place.
 I suspect that is true of all art.
 It gets away from the artist and takes on a life of it’s own.

 To this day this is one of the best selling stories of all time, and I know why.
 It speaks to us all, to overcoming heartbreak and becoming powerful again, to healing.
 Heroes come in so many unexpected ways, don’t they?!

-For my Dad and sister Shelly, who played piano and sang the soundtrack of my childhood.
+For my dear Dad and my beautiful sister Shelly, who both played piano and sang the soundtrack of my childhood.